pybel/pybel/docs/source/io.rst

 INDRA
 -----
-A list of `INDRA <https://github.com/sorgerlab/indra>`_ statements can be converted to a PyBEL :class:`pybel.BELGraph` using :class:`indra.assemblers.PybelAssembler`.
+After assembling a model with `INDRA <https://github.com/sorgerlab/indra>`_, a list of :class:`indra.statements.Statement` can be converted to a :class:`pybel.BELGraph` with :class:`indra.assemblers.PybelAssembler`.

 .. code-block:: python